imqueue/imqueue.com/tutorial/deployment.md

 synchronization mechanisms to share the state between different service processes or network instances.
 This should be kept in mind by developer during the implementation.**

+What does that mean on practice?

+TODO: blah-blah-blah...

 ### Scaling Options